Hervar77/infinity-doc/mkdocs/api/infinity.iniFile.md

 Parameters:

 - fileName: `string`
-  >the name of the ini-file
+  >The name of the ini-file.
 - encoding: [`infinity.encoding`](infinity.encoding.md#infinity.encoding_enum), optional
-  >the encoding of the file contents
+  >The encoding of the file contents.

 Example: